Post Malone teams up with 'Magic: The Gathering'

 “I’m obsessed with Magic: The Gathering.
 This is really a dream come true, – We’ll be doing some cool stuff so keep an eye out.”

 In other news, first appearing on Kickstarter back in 2015 anticipated indie game ‘Little Devil Inside’ seems set for late 2022 release.
-A date hasn’t been officially announced but eagle-eyed fans spotted “winter 2022” on a PlayStation post, while Bethesda has teamed up with Jim and Tonic and Rebel Distillers to bring ‘rogue’ absinthe based on the Skyrim in-game stamina potion skooma.
+A date hasn’t been officially announced but eagle-eyed fans spotted “winter 2022” on a PlayStation post, while Bethesda has teamed up with Jim and Tonic and Rebel Distillers to bring ‘rouge’ absinthe based on the Skyrim in-game stamina potion skooma.